tensorflow/tensorflow/SECURITY.md

 release.
 For these cases, vulnerabilities will always be batched to be fixed at the same time as a quarterly release.

-If a vulnerability is high impact, we will acknowledge reception and issue patches within an accelarated timeline and not wait for the patch release.
+If a vulnerability is a high impact, we will acknowledge reception and issue patches within an accelerated timeline and not wait for the patch release.

 Once an issue is reported, TensorFlow uses the following disclosure process:

-* When a report is received, we confirm the issue and determine its severity, according to the timeline listed above.
+- When a report is received, we confirm the issue and determine its severity, according to the timeline listed above.
-* If we know of specific third-party services or software based on TensorFlow that require mitigation before publication, those projects will be notified.
+- If we know of specific third-party services or software based on TensorFlow that require mitigation before publication, those projects will be notified.
-* An advisory is prepared (but not published) which details the problem and steps for mitigation.
+- An advisory is prepared (but not published) which details the problem and steps for mitigation.
-* The vulnerability is fixed and potential workarounds are identified.
+- The vulnerability is fixed and potential workarounds are identified.
-* Wherever possible, the fix is also prepared for the branches corresponding to all releases of TensorFlow at most one year old.
+- Wherever possible, the fix is also prepared for the branches corresponding to all releases of TensorFlow most one-year-old.
 We will attempt to commit these fixes as soon as possible, and as close together as possible.
-* Patch releases are published for all fixed released versions, a notification is sent to discuss@tensorflow.org, and the advisory is published.
+- Patch releases are published for all fixed released versions, a notification is sent to discuss@tensorflow.org, and the advisory is published.

 Note that we mostly do patch releases for security reasons and each version of